ansible-collections/community.crypto/README.md

 ## Tested with Ansible

-Tested with the current Ansible 2.9, ansible-base 2.10, ansible-core 2.11, ansible-core 2.12, ansible-core 2.13, ansible-core 2.14, ansible-core 2.15, ansible-core 2.16, ansible-core-2.17, and ansible-core 2.18 releases and the current development version of ansible-core.
+Tested with the current Ansible 2.9, ansible-base 2.10, ansible-core 2.11, ansible-core 2.12, ansible-core 2.13, ansible-core 2.14, ansible-core 2.15, ansible-core 2.16, ansible-core-2.17, ansible-core-2.18, and ansible-core 2.19 releases.
 Ansible versions before 2.9.10 are not supported.

 ## External requirements